“An empty vessel makes most noise, so they that have the least wit are the greatest babblers.” Plato

 Regarding like treating like, Grimes is ignorant of his own specialty; cancer treatment.
 Isn’t radium used to treat cancer?
 Doesn’t radium cause cancer?
 Isn’t platinum used for ovarian cancer but causes ovarian tumours?
 There you have it; like treating like!

 In raising vaccination, Mr Grimes reveals more ignorance, this time of homeopathic pharmacology and medical history.
-Koch and Pasteur plagiarised Hahnemann by attenuating vaccines, as do vaccine manufacturers to this day, though no credit is given to Hahnemann.
-Vaccines have nothing to do with homeopathy as they are isopathic prescriptions and Isopathy was disproven by Hahnemann 200 years ago.
+Koch and Pasteur plagiarised Hahnemann by attenuating vaccines, as do vaccine manufacturers to this day, though no credit is given to Hahnemann who discovered this process.
+Vaccines have nothing to do with homeopathy as they are isopathic prescriptions and Isopathy was disproven years ago.

 A Consultant Contradicts Grimes